rfcx/arbimon-legacy/README.md

     docker compose up -d mysql redis
     ```

+4. Configure Auth0 by copying `config/auth0_backend.json` to `config/auth0_backend.local.json` and setting the client id and secret, and by copying `config/auth0.json` to `config/auth0.local.json` and setting the client id.
+(Obtain these secrets from another developer.)

-4. Start your dev environment
+5. Start your dev environment

     ```sh
     npm run dev
     ```

-5. Open browser at http://localhost:3000/project/balbina/audiodata/sites or http://localhost:3000/project/noise-puerto-rico/audiodata/sites or http://localhost:3000/project/taganrog-bay/audiodata/sites
+6. Open browser at http://localhost:3000/project/balbina/audiodata/sites or http://localhost:3000/project/noise-puerto-rico/audiodata/sites or http://localhost:3000/project/taganrog-bay/audiodata/sites

 _TODO_: Add `arbimon-store` and test with S3 mocking.